 - However, the text of your puzzle need not reference the mathematics explicitly.
 In fact, it’s often preferable to structure your puzzle so players will implicitly discover mathematical ideas for themselves when solving, without being overloaded with lots of technical jargon and definitions.

-- You should provide a short writeup of the mathematics involved.
+- You should be able to provide a short writeup of the mathematics involved.
 It should be long enough to motivate the puzzle’s mathematical connection and provide references for teachers/students who wish to connect the puzzle and its solution to the mathematics, but no longer than two pages.

 All puzzles used by MaPP in its programs will be eventually open-sourced under a permissive license, so we ask that all contributions be compatibly licensed before we can use them in our programs.
+(Basically, you need to tell us we have permission to reuse your contribution in our events, and that teachers will have permission to use them in their schools.)
 Our goal is to share the joy of mathematical problem-solving with as many people as possible, so we appreciate your support!